Alycia Debnam-Carey: 2014–2022: The 100 and Fear the Walking Dead

 In 2014, Debnam-Carey played a supporting role in the American disaster film Into the Storm.
 Following The Devil's Hand, she was cast in a series pilot called Galyntine for AMC, starring Peter Fonda and co-executive-produced by Ridley Scott, Greg Nicotero and Jason Cahill, though AMC ultimately opted not to take the pilot to series.

 Debnam-Carey guest-starred in the second season of The CW's dystopian series The 100, debuting in episode six (aired 3 December 2014) as Lexa.
 Lexa soon became a fan favorite, and Debnam-Carey's breakout role.
 On 1 December 2014, the four lead roles of AMC's Fear the Walking Dead were announced, with Debnam-Carey as Alicia Clark.
-At San Diego Comic-Con International in July 2015, The 100's showrunner Jason Rothenberg announced that Debnam-Carey would be returning to the show's third season.
+At San Diego Comic-Con in July 2015, The 100's showrunner Jason Rothenberg announced that Debnam-Carey would be returning to the show's third season.
 AMC had agreed to two blocks of filming schedules for her to film for both shows.

 Fear the Walking Dead premiered on 23 August 2015.
 On 27 August, Debnam-Carey made her first talk show appearance on Jimmy Kimmel Live! while promoting the series.
 In December, The Wrap featured Debnam-Carey as one of the 15 breakout TV stars of 2015 for The 100 and Fear the Walking Dead.
 In 2016, she won the MTV Fandom Award for Fan Freakout of the Year for Lexa on The 100, and E!
 Online TV Scoop Awards for Best Guest Star (as Lexa) and Female Breakout Star (for Lexa and Alicia Clark).